chenkang455/USP-Gaussian/README.md

 ```

 ### 2. Dataset Preparation
-Well-organized synthetic and real-world datasets can be found in the [download link](https://pan.baidu.com/s/1GKAbcG0804A54v02Q7Fjzg?pwd=1623).
+Moreover, well-organized synthetic and real-world datasets can be found in the [download link](https://pan.baidu.com/s/1GKAbcG0804A54v02Q7Fjzg?pwd=1623).

 Overall, the structure of our project is formulated as:
 ```